tejuscs/ADBD-Labs/adbd-oem/deploy OEM and connecting to ADB from OEM.md

     ![This image shows the result of performing the above step.](./images/atpd8.png " ")

-- Select Target Type as *Autonomous Transaction Processing* and click on "Add..".
+- Select Target Type as *Autonomous AI Transaction Processing* and click on "Add..".
     ![This image shows the result of performing the above step.](./images/atpd9.png " ")

 - Give the Target Name as *ADBEM* (Target name can be anything of your desire)